Let’s plan an Amazonas jungle tour from Leticia in Colombia!

 Internet in the Amazon

 In Leticia, the internet speed is very low or non-existent in hotels.
 You will have a little more success with a local SIM card.

 There is no internet in Puerto Nariño.

 I’m not going to give you the whole list.

-When you pack your bag, tell yourself it’s going to rain, then it’s going to get hot, and lots of bugs are going to try to eat you — yes, it’s 100% adventure.
+When you pack your bag, tell yourself it’s going to rain, then it’s going to get hot, and lots of bugs are going to try to eat you — yes, it’s an adventure.

-If you’re going on an amazon jungle tour, it’s not a good idea to walk around in shorts and a T-shirt.
+If you’re going to Leticia, it’s not a good idea to walk around in shorts and a T-shirt.
 Instead, take hiking pants and a long-sleeved shirt.

 Your clothes will get wet because of the humidity and the rain.
 Favors materials that dry quickly – avoid cotton.

-Tip: The guides advise to wear bright colors.
+Tip: The guides advise wearing bright colors.
 Dark colors attract mosquitoes.

 It is very simple.